Police: Nurse stabbed by woman trying to stab sick father in Philadelphia

 Police say a domestic incident between a sick father and his daughter escalated into a stabbing around 7 p.m.

-According to police, the daughter attempted to stab her father instead she stabbed a nurse.
+According to police, the daughter attempted to stab her father and instead stabbed a nurse.

 The nurse, a 42-year-old man was stabbed once in the leg.
 He is in stable condition.